 John is principally a real estate lawyer, whose practice encompasses both transactions and litigation in a wide variety of settings.
-Transactional services include the full array of commercial real estate deals: development, purchase and sale, leasing, financing, condominiums, easements, and entity formation.
+Transactional services include the full array of commercial real estate deals: development, purchase and sale, leasing, financing, condominiums, and easements.
 In transactions, John takes special care to draft contracts in plain language.
-His litigation experience includes breach of contract, LLC member disputes, loan default, partition, construction defects, landlord-tenant disputes, eviction, adverse possession, and contested probate matters.
+His litigation experience includes breaches of contract, LLC member disputes, loan default, partition, construction defects, landlord-tenant disputes, adverse possession, and contested probate matters.
 In litigation, John strives to be cost-effective.

-Many of John’s clients are owners and managers of commercial real estate, seeking advice about development of commercial property, leasing, condominium and property management, and related real estate services.
-John also advises banks and auto dealers, and frequently consults with the estate planning group on real estate matters.
+John’s clients are owners and managers of commercial real estate seeking advice about development, covenants & restrictions, leasing, condominium, and property management laws and contracts.
+John also advises banks and auto dealers, and frequently consults with Boardman’s municipal and estate planning groups on real estate matters.
 John previously practiced law in Chicago from 1991 to 2006.